Pentagon Now Openly Threatens to Shoot Down Russian Jets Over Eastern Syria

 This is pure nonsense.
 This is not about any fear of Russian attack, but about turf.

 Firstly a Su-24 is ground attack jet, and would not be used to attack other warplanes.
 More importantly, the Russians revealed last week that they had already carried out over 600 combat sorties to target ISIS to the east of the river in support of the usually US-backed YPG Kurdish militias.
 The YPG has in turn hailed the Russian air cover.* The Americans know full well that Russians are not crossing the river to attack them or their proxies.
-On the contrary, they’re there to back the same side the US is backing, but Pentagon wants a monopoly on that, and on the territory that comes with it.
+On the contrary, they’re there to back the same faction the US is backing, but Pentagon wants a monopoly on that, and on the territory that comes with it.

-Additionally, while the Pentagon complains about a number of incidents in which the US and Russian aircraft supposedly nearly collided due to the Russians flying on “wrong” side of the river, the Russian Ministry of Defense has said that US fighters have already simulated an attack on Russian ground attack jets:
+Additionally, while the Pentagon complains about a number of incidents in which the US and Russian aircraft supposedly nearly collided due to Russians flying on the “wrong” side of the river, the Russian Ministry of Defense has said that US fighters have already simulated an attack on Russian ground attack jets:

 “On November 23, in the air above the western bank of the Euphrates River, a U.S. F-22 fighter hindered actively Russia’s two Sukhoi-24 attackers in fulfilling their combat tasks to destroy a command station of the Islamic State near Mayadin,” spokesman of the Russian Defense Ministry Igor Konashenkov said.